In Progress

 Annette.

 Ollie didn’t know a damn thing about ballet, but the way she held herself was beautiful.
 She balanced on the leg she’d lost in the accident according to Robbie.
 Her limbs were long and slim.
-The graceful lines resembled the limbs of the spirit he saw In the isolation hallway, only there they were covered in the shadows of rags.
+The graceful lines resembled the limbs of the spirit he saw in the isolation hallway, only they were covered in the shadows of rags.

 It was her.